-Having toys, puzzles, chews, and food-stuffed toys on hand can help your dog stay occupied while you are visiting with your guests and also provide a way to bond, if your dog and your guests are comfortable with it.
+Having toys, puzzles, chews, and food-stuffed toys on hand can help your dog stay occupied while you are visiting with your guests and also provide a way to bond if your dog and your guests are comfortable with it.

 For more information about how to prepare your furbaby for holiday guests, contact us at Little Teton Doodles today!
-We’ll happily share additional tips and tricks with you to make the holidays happy and bright for you, your pup, and your guests.
+We’ll happily share additional tips and tricks to make the holidays happy and bright for you, your pup, and your guests.